pascal-fb-martin/HouseSprinkler/README.md

 The HouseSprinkler configuration is defined in a JSON file, by default /etc/house/sprinkler.json.
 However the proper way to configure is to access the Config page on the sprinkler's web UI.
 Do not forget to configure [houserelays](https://github.com/pascal-fb-martin/houserelays) first.

 The HouseSprinkler configuration is mainly organized in layers:
-* Seasons provides a fixed way of managing watering indexes, independent of waether or external sites.
+* Seasons provides a fixed way of managing watering indexes, independent of weather information or availability of watering index provider sites.
 * Zones define how long are the pulses and pauses for each zone.
 * Programs defines a list of zones to activate, and for how long.
 It also indicate an (optional) season index table to conform to.
 * Schedules define when programs should be activated.